sourcegraph/sourcegraph-public-snapshot/doc/campaigns/references/name-change.md

 - all `<sourcegraph-instance>/campaigns/*` URLs are deprecated.
 They will still work, and will be removed in the next major release.
 - the CLI prompt `src campaigns` and its alias `src campaign` are deprecated.
 They will still work, and will be removed in the next major release.
 - `/campaigns` GraphQL API endpoints are deprecated.
-They are intended to work, contact us if you are querying the GraphQL API to make sure that we can support you.
+They are intended to work, so contact us if you are querying the GraphQL API to make sure that we can support you.